serggoogle/PlantIQ/README.md

 #define MQTT_USER "your-username"
 #define MQTT_PASSWORD "your-password"
 ```
-Replace the placeholder values with your actual MQTT broker information.

 ### 2. Prometheus Credentials
 Create a file at lib/Prometheus/Config.h with the following content:
 ```cpp